Clement Edwards: National Democratic Party

 With former union leader Ben Tillett and other Labour men from a trade union background, Edwards backed David Lloyd George, notably in efforts to prevent industrial unrest and keep the war effort on track.

 In 1916, the British Workers League was formed as an organisation for patriotic labour to get behind the war effort and for commercial preference within the British Empire.
 Edwards was drawn to the League which changed its name to the National Democratic Party for the 1918 general election.
 The party won nine seats at the election.
 Edwards was the NDP candidate for East Ham South where he was elected as a supporter of the Coalition government in 1918.
 He may have been granted the Coalition coupon but was opposed by a Unionist and his Labour opponent was Arthur Henderson the future leader of the Labour Party.
 Edwards was the chairman of the NDP in Parliament from 1918 to 1920.
 The development of the Labour Party, post-war industrial unrest of which Edwards continued to disapprove and the increasing unpopularity of the Lloyd George coalition, combined to undermine the NDP's appeal to patriotic labour and the party was wound up.
 Edwards defended East Ham South at the 1922 general election as a National Liberal supporter of Lloyd George, but was pushed into third place in a three-cornered contest won by Labour's Alfred Barnes.

 Later life

 Edwards did not stand for Parliament again.
 After the demise of the NDP he re-joined the Liberal Party.
 He remained a champion of union rights during the industrial turmoil of the 1920s but took little part in public or political affairs after losing his Parliamentary seat.

 He remained a Liberal Party member until 1931, when he lost faith with the party leaders and resigned his membership.

 He continued in the law until retirement.

 Death

-Edwards died of cancer at Manor House Hospital, Golders Green, on 23 June 1938.
+Edwards died of cancer at Manor House Hospital, Golders Green, on 23 June 1938, aged 69.
 He was cremated at Golders Green Crematorium.